ArchiveBox/ArchiveBox/README.md

 **ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view sites you want to preserve offline.**

-**You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks/history, RSS, services like Pocket/Pinboard and more.
-For a full list see <a href="#input-formats">input formats</a>.
+**You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks or history, feeds like RSS, bookmark services like Pocket/Pinboard, and more.
+See <a href="#input-formats">input formats</a> for a full list.

-**It saves snapshots of the URLs you feed it in a variety of formats:** HTML, PDF, PNG screenshots, WARC, and more out-of-the-box, with a wide variety of content extracted and preserved automatically (article text, audio/video, git repos, etc.).
+**It saves snapshots of the URLs you feed it in several formats:** HTML, PDF, PNG screenshots, WARC, and more out-of-the-box, with a wide variety of content extracted and preserved automatically (article text, audio/video, git repos, etc.).
 See <a href="#output-formats">output formats</a> for a full list.

 The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessable formats for decades to come.